SemTalkOnline/SemTalkOnline/Working with Ontologies.md

 ## Linking Ontologies with Business Process Models

-SemTalk Online is able to integrate additional Business Process Object knowledge as associated Ontologies.
-Integration is built on business process objects that have been defined using the Vocabulary naming structure.
+SemTalk Online is able to integrate Business Process Object knowledge with  **Ontologies**.
+This integration uses the Vocabulary naming structure for business process **Task/ Event** Objects and Methods.

-Check to see if a model is built using Vocabulary by opening thea Business Process Diagram in the model, right mouse click on an Task and select Vocabulary.
-Vocabulary will show the Object Name and the Method Name.
+Check to see if a model is built using Vocabulary by opening a Business Process Diagram, right mouse click on an Task and select Vocabulary.
+When Vocabulary is used, the Object Name and the Method  will be shown.
 If those fields are blank, it is not a Vocabulary model.

-Selecting an existing Object for referencing in an ontology Open an Ontology Diagram and right mouse click anywhere on the Diagram and select **Insert**.
+Select **Diagram - New - Ontology**.
+If Ontology is not listed in the **Diagram - New** menu, contact the model's Administrator to turn on the Ontology feature.
+Then open a new Ontology  Diagram, right mouse click anywhere on the Diagram, and select **Insert**.

 A dialog will appear with available **Objects**.
 These **Objects** can then be **Inserted** onto the Ontology Diagram.